 I tried everything to get him sober.
 I took him to psychiatrists, psychologists, and addiction specialists.
 All we heard was that same dismal story, perhaps the same one you’ve heard: “Addiction is a disease.
 It’s incurable, and your son will be an addict for the rest of his life.
 The best he can do is learn to manage it.
 Get him into a 12 Step program and make sure he stays in the program as long as he lives.”
 Every time I heard that, my heart plummeted.
 It was as if he was being sentenced to life long imprisonment with no hope of parole.
 But he went to 12 Step treatment centers – 30 days, 60 days, and 90-day programs.
 Nothing worked.
 He would relapse almost immediately.

 Determined to stay in the 12 Step program, he went to endless meetings, but all he heard was, “Once an alcoholic, always an alcoholic” and, “Once an addict, always an addict.”
 That tortured me because I believe that those slogans were deadly.
 I knew sayings like that reinforced addiction.
 They are self-fulfilling prophecies, and not ones that I wanted Pax to learn.
 All those years when we fought to save Pax’s life, we were looking outside of ourselves to others to help us.
-And although we were told by everyone that a cure was impossible, that there was no such thing as a cure for addiction, we searched everywhere, never giving up hope.
+And although we were told by everyone that healing addiction was impossible, that there was no such end to addiction, we searched everywhere, never giving up hope.
 After many years of fruitless searching, I finally said to Pax, “The help you need is not out there.
 Unless we create a different program for you, something brand new, you’re going to die.”

 From my workshop experience I knew that people make miraculous changes when given the right information and the right coaching.
 I believed that there was a reason why Pax, and all those others in the treatment programs he attended, were so powerfully addicted and were struggling so hopelessly.
-And if I could find out the reason they were addicted and couldn’t stop, I could find out how to cure Pax.
+And if I could find out the reason they were addicted and couldn’t stop, I could find out how to heal Pax.